 - The microSD card should be listed in the main Disk Drill window, and you need to select it and click the Search for lost data button to scan it.

 - Give Disk Drill some time to scan the microSD card and select the files you want to recover.
 You can use the filters on the left to narrow down the scan results to what you need.

 - Click the Recover button and tell Disk Drill where it should recover deleted GoPro files.
 Make sure to choose a different storage device than the GoPro microSD card.

 Recover GoPro Files on Mac

 - Download, install, and launch Disk Drill for Mac.
 The Mac version of Disk Drill looks different than the Windows version, but learning how to recover deleted GoPro files with it is just as easy.

 - Before you begin the recovery process, you need to insert your GoPro microSD card into your Mac.
 The card should be recognized immediately.
 If it’s not, try using First Aid in Disk Utility to fix it.

 - Launch Disk Drill for Mac and look for your GoPro microSD card.
-Click the Recover button next to it to scan it.
+Click the Search for lost data button next to it to scan it.

 - The scan may take some time, depending on the size of your card and its speed.
 When it finishes, select the files you want to recover.
 You can click the small eye icon (visible when hovering the mouse cursor over a file) to preview them.